 Now that we’ve hopefully convinced you that it is a good thing to keep on revising your old posts, the question is of course, which content deserves an upgrade?

-After all, not all content is created equal and as a result, you could be wasting some time trying to optimize posts that are just not worth it.
-For a post to be considered a good candidate to keep fresh we will be looking at four different metrics.
+After all, not all content is created equal, and as a result, you could be wasting some time trying to optimize posts that are just not worth it.
+For a post to be considered a good candidate to keep fresh, we will be looking at four different metrics.

 The first one will be the one we will use as the basis to get an overview of all our content.
-And in order for us to do that we first create a list of all your existing content and put that into a Google Sheet.
+And for us to do that we first create a list of all your existing content and put that into a Google Sheet.